MoyzyTheGoat/YouCpp/README.md

 ---

+## 🚀 Why YouCaption?

+YouTube limits playback speed to **2x** unless you pay for Premium.
+But let's be honest — most videos are packed with filler, long intros, and unnecessary padding.
+Why waste time?

+YouCaption lets you:
+- ⚡ **Watch at up to 5x speed** — bypass the 2x limit entirely
+- 🚫 **See virtually no ads** — embedded player avoids most YouTube ads
+- ⏱️ **Save hours** — cut through the fluff and get to the content that matters

+---

 ## ✨ Features

+- **Unrestricted Speed Control** — Adjust playback from 0.5x to 5.0x with presets and a fine-tuned slider
+- **Ad-Free Experience** — Privacy-enhanced embed mode minimizes ads
 - **YouTube Search** — Search for videos directly using the YouTube Data API
-- **Watch Videos** — Embedded video player with privacy-enhanced mode (youtube-nocookie.com)
-- **Playback Speed Control** — Adjust video speed from 0.5x to 5.0x with preset buttons and fine-tuned slider
-- **Tabbed Interface** — Open multiple videos in separate tabs for easy navigation
+- **Tabbed Interface** — Open multiple videos in separate tabs
-- **Modern Dark UI** — Beautiful Catppuccin-inspired dark theme with glassmorphism effects
+- **Modern Dark UI** — Beautiful Catppuccin-inspired theme with glassmorphism effects

 ---